-The characterization of the radio transient sky through detection and monitoring of transient sources such as gamma-ray bursts, radio supernovae and intra-day variables can be well achieved with ASKAP at least for timescales greater than ~1 second.
+The characterization of the radio transient sky through detection and monitoring of transient sources such as gamma-ray bursts, radio supernovae and intra-day variables can be well achieved with ASKAP.
 Transient science in the radio domain is currently coming into its own and we know very little at present.
-However, instruments such as the ATA will make significant advances in our knowledge prior to the advent of ASKAP and it is difficult to see in which direction the science will evolve.
+However, instruments such as the ATA will make significant advances in our knowledge prior to the advent of ASKAP and it is difficult to see how the science will evolve.
 Variable source science will be a big strength of ASKAP.
 This includes deciphering the nature of the Extreme Scattering Events and other rare events, the detection of which only all-sky, sensitive surveys can provide.
 Both transient and variable science contain a strong component of VLBI follow-up observations.